nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 This will ensure the directory separator is correct on each operating system.

-Next, we need to actually name the final JavaScript file, we'll say filename, and we'll call it `bundle.js`.
+Next, we need to actually name the final JavaScript file, we'll say `filename`, and we'll call it `bundle.js`.

 ```javascript
 {